natebrunelle/2910/markdown/index.md

     There's no particular length limit; both ½-page and 15-page papers could earn full credit.
 Say what you have to say, and then stop.
 Submit this by the last day of classes (Tuesday May 3).

-- 50% your supervisor's response to "on a scale from A to F, how effective was this TA?"
+- <span style="color:blue">50% your supervisor's response</span> to "on a scale from A to F, how effective was this TA?"

 <!--
 You can see a summary of your grade so far at **LINK COMING SOON**